SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 ```

 *NOTE: You can create a `/src/assets/styles/normalize.css` file and copy and paste the code from [Normalize.css](https://necolas.github.io/normalize.css/) into it.
 The `fonts.css` and `base.css` files are explained below.*

-Your theme should now be enabled when you start your app and you should have some CSS variables and utility classes available to you as well.
-As you see the components with the theme that you created, you might decide to change some of your variable values.
-Feel free to change your CSS variable values following the instructions inside your `theme.css` file.

 ## Step 3: Configure Media Queries